marcosvsilva/salt/README.md

-This is a repository to salt software.
+This is a repository for salt software.

+This repository has Docker compose files to deploy salt software.

 Repositories:
 * [salt-server](https://github.com/marcosvsilva/salt-server)